Klara and the Sun (film)

-Klara and the Sun is an upcoming dystopian science fiction film directed by Taika Waititi and written by Dahvi Waller, based on Kazuo Ishiguro's 2021 novel of the same name.
-It stars Jenna Ortega, Amy Adams, Mia Tharia, Simon Baker, Natasha Lyonne, and Steve Buscemi.
+Klara and the Sun is an upcoming dystopian science fiction film directed by Taika Waititi and written by Waititi and Dahvi Waller, based on Kazuo Ishiguro's 2021 novel of the same name.
+It stars Jenna Ortega, Amy Adams, Mia Tharia, Aran Murphy, Steve Buscemi, and Natasha Lyonne.

+Klara and the Sun is scheduled to be released in the United States on October 23, 2026, by Sony Pictures Releasing.

 Premise

-A robot named Klara exists to ease the loneliness of the humans she lives with.
+In a dystopian future where technological advances in genetic engineering have divided humans into strict, isolated social classes, an obsolete companion android named Klara tries to bond with Josie, a sick girl for whom she was purchased.